jeaye/blog.jeaye.com/_drafts/2017-09-30-clojurescript-promesa.md

 ### Awaiting a JS promise
 The first attempt won't be the cleanest, but it'll mimic the functionality.
-In order to turn a JS promise, or, more correctly, any thenable, into a [bluebird](http://bluebirdjs.com/docs/getting-started.html) promise (which is what promesa uses behind the scenes), one needs to call `js/Promise.resolve`.
+In order to turn a JS promise, or, more correctly, any JS thenable, into a [bluebird](http://bluebirdjs.com/docs/getting-started.html) promise (which is what promesa uses behind the scenes), one needs to call `js/Promise.resolve`.
 After resolving, the thenable will be a bluebird promise and all of the niceties